ST. GEORGE — Sometimes a strong Thunder storm can cool off a hot day. Or, in this case, a hot team.

 “It just shows what we can do when we put it together.”

-The defending region champs showed balanced scoring with three players in double figures – Katelyn Phillips and Kellie Nance had 12 points and Annie Frame 10.
+The defending region champs showed balanced scoring with three players in double figures – Katelyn Philips and Kellie Nance had 12 points and Annie Frame 10.
 Jess Mathis added 9.

 The Thunder trailed early after Pine View got three-pointers from Saraven Allen and Dawn Mead to take a 6-4 lead at the 5:28 mark in the first quarter.